Jake Metz

 Jake Atlee James Metz (born March 16, 1991) is an American former professional football defensive end.
 He played college football at Shippensburg.
 He played for the Philadelphia Soul, winning ArenaBowl XXIX in 2016.

 Early life

 Metz attended Souderton Area High School, in Souderton, Pennsylvania, where he was a member of the football and basketball teams.
 He was number 10.

 College career

 Metz attended Shippensburg University, where he was a member of the football team.
 He wore number 99.
+He finished his college career with totals of 135 solo tackles and 84 assisted tackles.